 French property law: preliminary declaration of works

-Decision of the mayor and response time
+Decision of the town hall and response time

 - We own a land in joint ownership composed of 4 people.
 Only three co-owners participated in the construction of the house built on the land.
 How to rectify the property proportions of each?

 - I buy a property for which the mandate of sale provides that the payment of real estate agency commission is the responsibility of the seller.
 Why is this commission included in the base for calculating notaire fees?

 - I am a tenant of my principal residence and owner of my second home.
 I want to sell it so I can buy a new home that I will assign to my main home.
 This residence is worth 300.000 €, but I still have 100.000 € of credit to refund. [...]

 - Seven years ago, I had my house extended but I did not take out property damage insurance.
 I wish to sell my property but the notary tells me that I must personally guarantee the purchaser in case of occurrence of damage covered by the ten-year guarantee.